-For a seasonal fishery - 1 cfs minus the design flow of any point source discharge (may not be less than zero).
+For a seasonal fishery aquatic life - 1 cubic foot per second (cfs) minus the design flow of any point source discharge (may not be less than zero)-;

-For human health criteria - harmonic mean flow or long term average flow.
+For human health eriteria - harmonic mean flow or long term average flow-;

-For minerals criteria - harmonic mean flow or 4 cfs, except in those waters listed in Reg.
+For minerals criteria harmonic mean flow or 4 cfs, except in those waters listed inReg.
 2.511.
 Those waters in Reg.
 2.511 which are noted with an asterisk will have a critical flow of 4 cfs.
-(Also see minerals implementation procedure in CPP)
+(Also see minerals implementation procedure in CPP), except as follows: